Whitegoods Help article

 Carbon dioxide emissions

-Industry estimates have suggested that replacing concrete weights with lighter alternatives could reduce CO₂ emissions by tens of thousands of tonnes annually across global appliance logistics.
+Industry estimates have suggested that replacing concrete weights with lighter alternatives could cut CO₂ emissions by tens of thousands of tonnes a year across global appliance logistics.

 🏭